This itinerary for two weeks in Japan takes you from Tokyo through Matsumoto, Nagoya, Kyoto, Osaka, Himeji to Hiroshima and all the way back to Tokyo.

 Day 13: Miyajima Island

-Right after breakfast we jumped on a streetcar towards Miyajima-guchi.
+Right after breakfast, we jumped on a streetcar towards Miyajima-guchi.
 From there, using our JR Passes, we took a JR ferry to Miyajima Island.

 Miyajima is a small island close to Hiroshima city.
 It’s most famous for its big torii gate standing in the water.
 If you missed the deer in Nara, you can meet some at Miyajima too.

 The main thing we had planned for that day was hiking Mt.
 Misen – the highest mountain on Miyajima (535m).
-It was a huge mistake to go there on a humid day, with temperature over 30°C and just one big bottle of water for 3 people.
+It was a huge mistake to go there on a humid day, with a temperature over 30°C and just one big bottle of water for 3 people.
 We were sweaty, wet, tired and well, we cursed a lot.
 But we kept going.
 At the top, the view was incredible.
 It was worth every single drop of sweat and the reward beer (which we bought after almost running down the mountain) never tasted better.

 We didn’t stay long on the island, we had dinner plans with our Airbnb host, and we all needed a solid shower after that hiking workout.
 I definitely want to go there again next time and explore the area more.